 The simulated time needed to clean the mussel's gut from the MPs load for both areas is shown in Fig. 8.
 In both areas, the cleaning follows an exponential decay, in agreement with laboratory experiments by Woods et al. (2018).
-In particular, the model predicts a 90% mussel's cleaning after 284 hours (~12 days) and 56 hours (~2.5 days) for the N. Ionian Sea and North Sea respectively.
-The cleaning process is more rapid in the North Sea simulation, which can be attributed to the higher CHL-a concentration found in this area, leading to increased production of faeces by the mussel and hence faster excretion of the accumulated MPs.
-In the N. Ionian Sea, on the other hand, the rate of the mussel's cleaning is slower, due to the limited food availability.
+In particular, the model predicts a 90 % mussel's cleaning after 284 h (\sim 12 d) and 56 h (\sim 2.5 d) for the N Ionian Sea and North Sea respectively.
+The cleaning process is more rapid in the North Sea simulation, which can be attributed to the higher CHL a concentration found in this area, leading to increased production of faeces by the mussel and hence faster excretion of the accumulated MPs.
+In the N Ionian Sea, on the other hand, the rate of the mussel's cleaning is slower, due to the limited food availability.